-U.S. stock index futures pointed to a higher open for equities on Wall Street on Friday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 rising 0.2 to 0.4 percent.
+U.S. stock index futures pointed to a higher open for equities on Wall Street on Thursday, with futures for the S&P 500, Dow Jones and Nasdaq 100 rising 0.5 to 0.7 percent.

-Other major companies announcing results on Friday included McDonald's, Kimberly-Clark and Honeywell.
+Other major companies announcing results include Morgan Stanley

-(Reporting by Atul Prakash; Editing by Alessandra Rizzo)
+(Reporting by Atul Prakash.
+Editing by Jeremy Gaunt.)